websec/EduRansW-Educational-Ransomware/README.md

 EduRansW creates a secure, simulated environment where a directory named "CryptPath" is automatically generated.
 This directory acts as the target for the simulated ransomware attack, where files are encrypted.
 The challenge for users is to reverse-engineer the application, decrypt the encrypted files, and understand the mechanisms of ransomware attacks.

+## PDB File

+Note: a PDB file would pretty much never be present with real-life malware scenario's, we only included it in this repo so that you can understand what it this (What the differences are between debugging with PDB and without PDB)

 ## Features

 - Simulated ransomware encryption within a controlled environment